 Then, the truth comes out.
 But, it’s too late.
 It doesn’t matter what the maligned guy says or does to prove his innocence, everyone’s mind is already made up against him.

 That’s what happened to mineral oil.
 The mere association with petroleum was enough to taint him with a bad brush for good.
 It doesn’t matter that mineral oil doesn’t resemble petroleum in the least or that the two don’t hang out together anymore.
 Mud sticks.

 This may all be futile, but I feel so sorry for mineral oil, I’m going to stick up for it and do my best to defend its reputation.
-Here’s why mineral oil doesn’t deserve its bad rep:
+Here’s why mineral oil is NOT as dangerous as they say: